 Main Food Safety Basics to Live By

-Food industry professionals and consumers may feel intimidated by the amount of food safety protocol and guidelines available.
+Food industry professionals, consumers, and companies like Huaraches food may feel intimidated by the amount of food safety protocol and guidelines available.
 Thankfully, there are four main food safety basics that are universally recognized as the pillars of food safety.
 Whether at a food industry business or at home, the four main food safety basics to remember are cleaning, separation, cooking, and chilling.

 Cleaning is at the forefront of food safety as contamination is a major concern for food safety.
 Although washing your hands seems very obvious, many people do not wash their hands correctly or frequently enough.
 Thorough handwashing requires vigorous hand cleaning with soap for at least twenty seconds under running hot water.